 Platelet-Rich Plasma (PRP)

-There’s yet another new entry into the lameness treatment field.
-This one is a preparation that’s made from the horse’s own blood (as is IRAP), and, like most things, it comes with a lot of “promise” but very little in the way of good evidence.
-It’s the latest thing: it has been performed a good bit in human athletes, too.
-It is known as Platelet-Rich Plasma (PRP).
+There’s yet another entry that’s gained some steam in the lameness treatment field.
+This one is a preparation that’s made from the horse’s own blood (as is IRAP), and, like most things, it comes with a lot of “promise” but very little in the way of good evidence at the moment.
+But it is the latest latest thing: it has been performed a good bit in human athletes, too.
+It is known as Platelet-Rich Plasma (PRP), and I most recently attended a brief discussion on it at the AAEP Focus on Soft Tissue Lameness in New Orleans, Lousiana, in July, 2016, but have been watching the medical literature (human and veterinary) for years.

 telets